 The development of the individual, the community, and the institutions holds immense promise when the relationships binding these three are marked by affection and mutual support.
 Unfortunately relations among these three corresponding actors in the world at large—the citizen, the body politic, and the institutions of society—reflect the discord that characterizes humanity’s turbulent stage of transition.
 Unwilling to act as interdependent parts of an organic whole, they are locked in a struggle for power which ultimately proves futile.

 How very different the society which the Baha’i writings depict — where everyday interactions are shaped by consciousness of the oneness of humankind.
 Relationships imbued with this consciousness are being cultivated by Baha’is and their friends in villages and neighbourhoods across the world; from them can be detected the pure fragrances of reciprocity and cooperation, of concord and love.
 Within such unassuming settings, a visible alternative to society’s familiar strife is emerging.
-So it becomes apparent that the individual who wishes to exercise self-expression responsibly participates thoughtfully in consultation devoted to the common good and spurns the temptation to insist on personal opinion; a Baha’i institution, appreciating the need for coordinated action channelled toward fruitful ends, aims not to control but to nurture and encourage; the community that is to take charge of its own development recognizes an invaluable asset in the unity afforded through whole-hearted engagement in the plans devised by the institutions.
+So it becomes apparent that the individual who wishes to exercise self-expression responsibly participates thoughtfully in consultation devoted to the common good and spurns the temptation to insist on personal opinion.
+Baha’i institutions, appreciating the need for coordinated action channelled toward fruitful ends, aim not to control but to nurture and encourage.
+The community that is to take charge of its own development recognizes an invaluable asset in the unity afforded through whole-hearted engagement in the plans devised by the institutions.
 Under the influence of Baha’u’llah’s Revelation, the relationships among these three are being endowed with new warmth, new life; in aggregate, they constitute a matrix within which a world spiritual civilization, bearing the imprint of divine inspiration, gradually matures.